psf/bylaws/bylaws.md

 number of votes shall be designated cohort B directors, and the three receiving the third highest number of votes shall be designated cohort C directors.
-Upon completion of the term beginning after the 2017 elections, directors shall be elected for a term sufficient to complete a three-year term as measured from the term of the original cohort.
+Upon completion of the term beginning after the 2017 elections, directors shall be elected for a three-year term, unless they are replacing a director that resigned or was removed, in which case such directors shall be elected to a term sufficient to complete a three-year term as measured from the term of the original cohort.